functionalfriday/fsharp-saturn-demos/WineTasting/README.md

 - Add health check to application
 - Next step: use a real database.

+## 2021-09-09

+Brainstorming session.
+And some project infrastructure.

+We merged the validation branch.

+It was interesting, because VSCode `devcontainers` were not as easy to use as advertised.
+Our problem: GitHub started prohibiting https logins a while ago, requiring users to use ssh.
+Martins git setup in the `devcontainer` was relying on this feature (https credentials).

+We couldn't find a simple solution within 30min, so we decided to ditch the whole `devcontainers` approach.
+We also removed all `devcontainers` from the repository.

+Anybody depending on the `devcontainers` technology?

+Also merged the saturn upgrade branch (untested...).

 ## 2021-06-24

 Goal: Import a new list of wines via web form.
 And using applicative validation.